muhammad-sohel131/muhammad-sohel131/README.md

 ###

 <p align="left">I am a CSE student at Green University of Bangladesh, passionate about software development and competitive programming.
 I secured 3rd place in an Intra University Programming Contest and received the Excellence Academic Award twice.
-With expertise in <b> MongoDB, SQL, Express.js, React.js, Next JS, and Node.js <b>, I have developed projects like LoveLink, Group Study, and Phonity.
+With expertise in <b> MongoDB, SQL, Express.js, React.js, Next JS, and Node.js </b>b>, I have developed projects like LoveLink, Group Study, and Phonity.
 I am also familiar with Java, python, and C. Committed to full-stack development, I continuously refine my skills while preparing for a career in software engineering.</p>

 ###

-<p align="left">🚀 Current Activities<br><br>- 🔥 Exploring **Next.js** to enhance my web development skills.  <br>- 💻 Developing a **Smart Learning Management System (BuildToLearn)** as my final-year project.  <br>- 📡 Working on a ** Phonity**  <br>- 🔐 Researching  **Artificial Intelligence** for Implementing into Web Projects</p>
+<p align="left">🚀 Current Activities<br><br>- 🔥 Exploring **Next.js** to enhance my web development skills.  <br>- 💻 Developing a **Smart Learning Management System (BuildToLearn)** as my final-year project.  <br>- 📡 Working on a ** Phonity (Group Project)**  <br>- 🔐 Researching  **Artificial Intelligence** for Implementing into Web Projects</p>

 ###